curityio/idsvr-docker/README.md

 # Usage

 * Download the linux release from the (Curity Developer portal)[https://developer.curity.io/downloads]
-* Extract the release in the root directory of this project
+* Extract the release in the folder with the version you want to build
-* Run the command `VERSION=X.X.X ./build-images.sh $VERSION`
+* Run the command ```VERSION=X.X.X ./build-images.sh```

-This will unpack the release, create a version folder and copy the Dockerfiles inside it and then build the images and push them to docker hub.
+This will build the images using the Dockerfile(s) of the specific version locally.

+# Adding a new version

+In order to add a new version, run the following ```VERSION=X.X.X ./add-release.sh```

+# Image updates

+Since the base OS of the images can regularly be patched, the script ```update-images.sh``` is run every day to make sure that the images contain the latest security fixes.

+The script downloads the releases from Curity's release API, pulls the latest base OS images and rebuilds all the versions.
+If there is a change in the OS, the docker cache won't be used and the new images will be pushed to Docker hub.

+So, the tag of the form `<version>-<os>` always contains the latest, while the tag `<version>-<os>-<date>` is the image that was built that specific date (which is never updated).

 # Contributing